mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ![gorgeous](images/emp_setup29.png)

-Finally, let's modify the configuration of each of the six associations to Address, Phone, and Email.
+To complete the step, modify the configuration of each of the six associations to Address, Phone, and Email.
 For each, select the arrow in the diagram.
 In the Properties pane, ensure the right Member End is non-navigable.
 For the left Member End, change the multiplicity to 0..*, the aggregation to shared, and the name to the plural (addresses, phones, and emails rather than address, phone, and email).
 Here is what the configuration looks like for the link between department and email:

 ![aggregation](images/emp_setup30.png)